 His mother, Sandra, ran a support group in their home.
 Consequently Cary is vitally aware of the benefits of the Life Force programs.

-Nicole has been assisting with Lifeforce for over 16 years.
-Nicole provides insights into running organisations and managing finances.
+Nicole has been assisting with Life Force for nearly 20 years.
+Nicole provides business and management insights into running organisations and managing finances.

 Counsellors and facilitators